 Vinyl windows are also pretty energy-efficient, so you can save on your heating and electricity bills.

-Of course, you can go with traditional wood frames, or ultra-modern metal frames.
-Make sure you know what to expect when it comes to extra maintenance or building requirements, as well as extra expense.
+Of course, you can go with traditional wood frames or ultra-modern metal frames.
+Make sure you know what to expect when it comes to extra maintenance or building requirements, as well as an extra expense.

 Kitchen Window Prices